MaryNathalie/TM_Bot/README.md

 * **More Robust CPU-based Processing:** The current `PyPDF`-based processing is simple.
 It could be improved by using regular expressions and sentence tokenizers to better handle the text structure.
 * **Chat Session Management:** Implement a feature to save and load chat sessions, allowing users to resume their conversations at a later time.
 * **Comprehensive Evaluation Framework:** Implement a more formal evaluation framework using metrics like RAGAs to quantitatively assess the performance of the RAG pipeline.
-*  **CPU-Specific Conda Environment:** I ran the application in a GPU server.
-Thus, the requirements.txt is suitable for devices with GPUs.
-Create a CPU-specific requirements.txt